Biography

 Viet Cultural Fest 2023 Art Competition [1st Place (19+ Age Bracket)]

-Catching Chen Qing Ling, ed.
+Catching Chen Qing Ling: The Untamed and Adaptation, Production, and Reception in Transcultural Contexts, ed.
 Yue (Cathy) Wang & Maria Albierto, published by Peter Lang

 Davidson Fellow — Davidson Institute